 Alongside all the brilliant learning, the children also lead the school with the Christmas celebrations and will be perform and sing in the December Christmas Nativity Production.

 Our main topics for this term are We Will Rock You and Meet the Flintstones.
 Through these exciting topics, we will cover rocks and soils, volcanoes and earthquakes as well as Stone Age to Iron Age.
 There will be a visit from a virtual reality company who will take all the children in the year group on a virtual adventure to Stonehenge to learn all about Stone Age life as well as inside a volcano to support our planet Earth geography topic.

-We will launch the return to school with 'Let there be light' this is a science unit about light and we plan to produce a shadow puppet show to apply our light skills and technology skills at the end of the topic.
+We will also be learning about light in 'Lights, Camera, Action' and we plan to produce a shadow puppet show to apply our light skills and technology skills at the end of the topic.